TYPO3-Documentation/render-guides/Documentation/Developer/Mono-repository.rst

 This will update the root composer.json file with the new dependency.

-We do recommend to run the validation check before you commit.
+It is recommended to run the validation check before you commit.

 ::